 “Excellent,” Lightsong said, sitting down as his servants erected the pavilion.
 He pulled the Lifeless squirrel from its box and held it forward.

 “Almond grass,” he said quietly, giving the new Command he’d had his people imprint on the Lifeless.
 Then he spoke louder, so that the priestess could hear.
-“Go into the building, search out the Returned who lives in it, and run around in circles squeaking as loud as you can.
+“Go into the building, search out the Returned who lives in it, and run around in circles squeaking as loudly as you can.
 Don’t let anyone catch you.
 Oh, and destroy as much furniture as you can.
 Almond grass.”

 The squirrel immediately jumped off his hand and shot toward the palace.
-The priestess stood, spinning, looking horrified.
+The priestess spun, looking horrified.
 She squirrel began to screech with a sound that seemed rather un-squirrel like.
 It disappeared into the building, slipping between the legs of a startled guard.

 “What a delightful afternoon it’s becoming,” Lightsong said, reaching for a handful of grapes as the priestess rushed after the squirrel.